wangantian/wangantian.github.io/_teaching/Clemson_ECE4590.md

 <h3>Save transistor parameters</h3>
 `save xx.yy:zz` allows you to save the `zz` parameter of the `xx.yy` device.
-For the library used here, the naming follows [bsim4](https://cmosedu.com/cmos1/BSIM4_manual.pdf) simulation model. `xx.` can be omitted if the target transistor does not located within the subcircuit.
+For the library used here, the naming follows [bsim4](https://cmosedu.com/cmos1/BSIM4_manual.pdf) simulation model. `xx.` can be omitted if the target transistor does not belong to a subcircuit.
   * Ids:	Resistive drain-to-source current
   * ueff:	Effective mobility at the specified analysis temperature
   * all:	Everything